Ajinkya-Nawarkar/Financial-Voice/README.md

 # Dependencies instructions for Speech Recognition Interface: (Could be installed on both Windows as well as Linux)

-First, ugrade pip with "pip install --upgrade pip"
+First, ugrade pip with `pip install --upgrade pip`

-Install the following dependencies using pip install:
-1. "pip install SpeechRecognition" (Python's inbuilt speech recognition lib)
-2. "pip install gtts" (Google Text to Speech API)
-3. "pip install pyglet" (Media Traverser API for python) "pip install pyaudio" (pyglet dependency)
+Use `pip install -r requirements.txt` to install all the dependencies
+- flask
+- gtts
+- openpyxl
+- pandas/pandas-datareader
+- pyaudio
+- pyglet
+- scikit-image/scikit-learn
+- scipy
+- SpeechRecognition
+- waitress (for windows)
+- gunicorn (for linux)
-4. You might also need AVbin5 or AVbin10 dlls (dependencies for microphone and pyaudio packages).
+- You might also need AVbin5 or AVbin10 dlls (dependencies for microphone and pyaudio packages).
    Download AVbin10 from https://avbin.github.io/AVbin/Download.html and execute the install script.
    If the errors are still not resolved, try moving the ddl in the folder of all py files

+# Start the Backend
+1. Call `waitress-serve --listen:*:8000 app:app` from within `backend\budget-backend\src\budget_backend`
+2. Go to localhost:8000

 # Miscellaneous: